Ingemark/pbxis/README.md

 * robust to connection failures: automatically reconnects and restores the tracked state;

-* uses a single AMI connection to Asterisk to cater for all registered agents;
+* uses a single AMI connection to cater for all registered agents;

 * keeps the traffic over the AMI connection to a bare minimum:
   * sets up an appropriate event filter on the Asterisk side;